juju/juju/doc/third-party-go-clients.md

-# Third party Go clients
+# How to create and use Go clients for Juju

-This describes an approach to allow third party Go codebases to drive Juju.
-At a high level it works like this.
+This document shows how to create a Go client for Juju.

+Contents:

+* Create a `Connector`
+* Make a connection
+* Get an API client and make requests

+## Create a `Connector`

-1. Create a connector instance, telling it how to connect to a Juju controller and how to provide authentication credentials.
+Create a connector instance, telling it how to connect to a Juju controller and how to provide authentication credentials.
-2. Use this connector instance to obtain a connection instance.
-3. Get a facade client from the connection.
-4. Use the facade client to make one or more requests.

-## The `Connector` interface

 The `github.com/juju/juju/api/connector` package defines a `Connector` interface.